spesml/spesml.github.io/2_Concepts/2_SpesMethodology/1_principles.md

 result of a conceptualization.
 System models define the components of systems, the structure, essential properties, and other aspects that have to be considered during development.
-Among other things, system models define what requirements refer to (subject of discourse).
+Among other things, system models define what requirements refer to, i.e. they specify what the subject of discourse is.
 In SPES, the comprehensive system model consists of:

--   An operational context represents what is outside the system but influences or is influenced by the system at runtime
+-   An operational context that represents what is outside the system but influences or is influenced by the system at runtime

 -   A syntactic interface that clearly separates the system from its